 Delhi is one of India’s biggest international gateways and is an enigmatic, mystifying and ultimately irresistible explosion of the old and the new.
-This handy three day itinerary will help you maximize your time in this eclectic city and see the best that Delhi has to offer.
+It is a bustling, crowded city that is full of life, and this handy three day itinerary will help you maximize your time in this eclectic city and see the best that Delhi has to offer.

 Now bear in mind that if you have just arrived in India, and especially if you have never been before, Delhi can be an absolute assault on the senses and culture shock can hit you hard.
 So it is a very good idea to not only give yourself a day or two to simply rest and acclimatize to the heat, sounds, smells and sheer deluge of people, (not to mention navigate the impossible mystery that is getting around in Delhi) but also to give yourself an extra day to spread this itinerary out if you need to.
 Slow travel and an open mind are the keys to enjoying India, so don’t worry if you need to split one of these days into two.
 There’s no rush and you will enjoy it more.

 Delhi can be overwhelming for any first time visitor so assuming you have already given yourself a good nights sleep and a day of rest to acclimatise, your first day in Delhi will be all about exploring New Delhi, the more orderly side of the city, and taking it easy.